What makes the Cambridge Computer Science course so special?

 Cambridge graduates are highly sought after by industry.
 Of our recent graduates, around half go into the IT sector, a fifth into banking and investment, a further fifth go on to research degrees at Cambridge and elsewhere, and the final tenth into a range of other jobs.

 Are there any A-level subjects that are particularly useful?

-An A-level in computing is not a requirement for any option.
-A2 Computing can provide useful background for a university-level course, if your school offers it.
-A2 ICT is far less useful, as it focuses on the vocational aspects of computing.
+- An A-level in Computing is not a requirement for any option.
+A-level Computing can provide useful background for a university-level course, if your school offers it.
+A-level ICT is far less useful, as it focuses on the vocational aspects of computing.

 Can I take a gap year?